tcordina/home-ops/README.md

 ### Why do 2 control plane nodes run on the same machine?

 I only have 2 physical machines, but wanted to learn how to operate a multi-node highly available cluster.
 Running 3 K3s server nodes lets me explore distributing ingress traffic across nodes, with HAProxy fronting the cluster and load balancing across 3 ingress-nginx pods.
+It also gives me a real multi-node environment to learn how to manage highly available storage with Longhorn, with volume replicas spread across nodes.

 That said, this setup is **not truly highly available**.
 According to etcd's documentation, [with 3 nodes, the failure tolerance is 1 ](https://etcd.io/docs/v3.5/faq/#what-is-failure-tolerance).
 But since `master-node-2` and `master-node-3` both run on the same physical host, a single hardware failure takes out 2 etcd members at once, marking the cluster as failed and making it read-only until nodes come back up.